Curvature of Riemannian manifolds

 In mathematics, specifically differential geometry, the infinitesimal geometry of Riemannian manifolds with dimension greater than 2 is too complicated to be described by a single number at a given point.
 Riemann introduced an abstract and rigorous way to define curvature for these manifolds, now known as the Riemann curvature tensor.
 Similar notions have found applications everywhere in differential geometry of surfaces and other objects.

 The curvature of a pseudo-Riemannian manifold can be expressed in the same way with only slight modifications.

 Ways to express the curvature of a Riemannian manifold

-The Riemann curvature tensor
+Riemann curvature tensor

 The curvature of a Riemannian manifold can be described in various ways; the most standard one is the curvature tensor, given in terms of a Levi-Civita connection (or covariant differentiation) $\nabla$ and Lie bracket $[\cdot,\cdot]$ by the following formula:

 Here $R(u,v)$ is a linear transformation of the tangent space of the manifold; it is linear in each argument.